When we let politicians draw their own districts, voters lose.

 Update on status of North Carolina redistricting reform

-Who approves the maps: All three bills--legislature, which can amend the map after voting down commission/LSO map (H69 & H140) or consider other maps (H648)
+Who approves the maps: All three bills: legislature, which can amend the map after voting down commission/legislative services office-drawn map (H69 & H140) or consider other maps (H648)

 Other features: All three bills provide important improvements to the process, transparency, and criteria, H140 also includes a constitutional amendment on these points.
 H140 was developed by NC4RR, an independent group led by Judge Tom Ross and Rep. Chuck McGrady (R-Henderson).

 What's next?
-Chairman Lewis has repeated his desire to move something forward when the legislature convenes later in November with aim of adopting a bill in time for the March primary (relevant for constitutional amendments only).
+Chairman Lewis has repeated his desire to move something forward when the legislature convenes in January with the aim of adopting a bill in time for the March primary (relevant for constitutional amendments only).
 Here's the committee website.
 No sign of action in the Senate, though.
 Read the bills here: H69 H140 H648

 For more information: Find all the documents on the Brennan website or follow news reports in the Washington Post and Raleigh News & Observer (may be paywalled).
 The Wake Superior Court’s Cases of Public Interest page now has the Harper v Lewis materials posted (Common Cause v Lewis below that).

 Common Cause v.
-Lewis: This is the case challenging the state legislative districts in state court.
+Lewis: This case challenged the state legislative districts in state court.
 The court previously ruled that several county groupings in the NC House and Senate maps should be redrawn.
 The legislature complied with this order by submitting its maps on time.

 What's the latest?
-Common Cause appealed 8 districts to the NC Supreme Court after the superior court approved the legislature's redrawing and the process used.
-They allege that these districts are still impermissible gerrymanders.
+Common Cause appealed 8 districts to the NC Supreme Court after the superior court had approved the legislature's redrawing and the process used, alleging that these districts were still impermissible gerrymanders.
+The Supreme Court did not agree to hear the appeal, however.
 Overall, experts indicate the House map is more or less 1/2 as gerrymandered as it was and the Senate maps about 1/3 as gerrymandered.
+The legislature has created a very complete set of maps showing both the new districts and historical districts here.
+This case is effectively concluded.